Environmental gradient

 An environmental gradient, or climate gradient, is a change in abiotic (non-living) factors through space (or time).
 Environmental gradients can be related to factors such as altitude, depth, temperature, soil humidity and precipitation.
-Often times, a multitude of biotic (living) factors are closely related to these gradients; as a result of a change in an environmental gradient, factors such as species abundance, population density, morphology, primary productivity, predation, and local adaptation may be impacted.
+Often, a multitude of biotic (living) factors are closely related to these gradients; As a result of a change in an environmental gradient, factors such as species abundance, population density, morphology, primary productivity, predation, and local adaptation may be impacted.

 Variations in average annual precipitation across a defined range (here, Africa) can constitute an environmental gradient.

 Abiotic influence

 The species distribution along environmental gradients has been studied intensively due to large databases of species presence data (e.g. GBIF).
 The abiotic factors that environmental gradients consist of can have a direct ramifications on organismal survival.
 Generally, organismal distribution is tied to those abiotic factors, but even an environmental gradient of one abiotic factor yields insight into how a species distribution might look.
 For example, aspects of the landscape such as soil composition, temperature, and precipitation all factor in to an accurate idea of habitable territory a plant species might occupy; information on one of those factors can help form an environmental gradient by which a proximate species distribution may be generated.
 Similarly, along the upstream-downstream gradient of a river, fish assemblages (groupings) can vary in species and trait diversity; upstream habitats, which tend to be at higher elevations, have been observed to develop greater species and trait diversity.
 With elevated regions most intensely feeling the effects of climate change and these effects being linked to increased species diversity in impacted regions, this is a key consideration in prioritizing habitats for conservation efforts.
 At an ecotone, species abundances change relatively quickly compared to the environmental gradient.